The spiritual world is not straightforward

 Confirmations of the True Gospel

 I bolded the statements about God telling Christ exactly how to state the New Covenant.
 It is important because God's conditional covenants work by promises being fulfilled or not fulfilled by their terms or conditions.
-In other words, we do not get the promise, like eternal salvation, if we don't fulfill the conditions or we break them.
-Likewise, if there are conditions that break the covenant, like for the New Covenant it is denying Christ in front of someone or not believing in Him anymore, then the covenant is broken and we lose eternal salvation.
+In other words, we do not get the promise, like eternal salvation, if we don't fulfill the conditions or if we break them.
+Likewise, if there are conditions that break the covenant, like for the New Covenant, it is denying loyalty to Christ in front of someone or not believing in Him anymore, then the covenant is broken and we lose eternal salvation.

 The Old Covenant worked the same way.
 Leviticus 26:3-13 and Deuteronomy 7:12-15 and 28:1-14 list the blessings for obeying the commands in the Law of Moses, while Leviticus 26:14-39 and Deuteronomy 28:15-68 lists curses for breaking the Old Covenant.
 The chapters of Deuteronomy 6, 11, 27, and 29 through 30 also list blessings and curses for the Law of Moses.